leandromonaco/Documentation/software-development-objectives.md

 # Learning

-Make learning a part of your routine.
-Technologies are rapidly changing and it’s important to keep your skills current.
+Keep pace with today’s technologies and make learning a part of your routine.

 * [Your future self will thank you: Building your personal documentation](https://github.com/readme/guides/private-documentation)
 * [How writing can advance your career as a developer](https://stackoverflow.blog/2021/08/09/how-writing-can-advance-your-career-as-a-developer/)